 Integrity and Compliance

-As regulatory enforcement and public intolerance of corporate misconduct increase, EY professionals help you strengthen your integrity and global compliance frameworks.
+As regulatory enforcement and public intolerance of corporate misconduct increase, EY professionals help you strengthen your integrity and compliance frameworks.
 And, should violations occur or allegations of fraud or corruption arise, EY teams can help you respond quickly to safeguard your business.

 What EY can do for you